Emily sat cross-legged on

-Nodding to Emily, who slowly unsheathed her daggers, Dorian kicked the door open and charged in.
+Nodding to Emily, who slowly pulled out her laser bow, Dorian kicked the door open and charged in.

 Red flicked the anachronistic light switch which illuminated the old bedroom, dominated by a king-sized four poster bed.
-All outside sources of light had been blocked by a pair of old, dusty curtain, creating the murky, artificial atmosphere of a room that hadn't been used in centuries.
-Dorian examined the heat source on his PDA before silently gestured towards a small cupboard door.
+The moonlight was blocked by a pair of old, dusty curtains, creating the murky, artificial atmosphere of a room that hadn't been used in centuries.
+Dorian examined the heat source on his tablet before silently gestured towards a small cupboard door.